skionetizy/skionetizy__MVP/README.md

 - enter this `pip install -r requirements.txt` to install all the required modules

+- if there are no errors while installation , then you can proceed by running the backend by `python app.py`

 ## to deactivate the VENV

 - run `deactivate`